moneil/dockerdemo-nginx-certbot/README.md

-# dockerdemo-nginx-certbot: setting up a website with Docker, Nginx and Certbot auto-renewed certificates
+# dockerdemo-nginx-certbot: setting up a secure NGNIX website with Docker using Certbot for auto-renewed SSL certificates

 April 04, 2020